RuthAngus/stardate/paper/paper.md

 They can also provide other information relating to stellar age, such as a rotation period.
-Based on these observables, ``stardate`` combines the different dating methods to estimate posterior probability density functions over stellar age, as well as other parameters such as distance, extinction, metallicity and mass or evolutionary stage.
+Based on these observables, ``stardate`` combines the different dating methods to estimate posterior probability density functions (PDFs) over stellar age, as well as other parameters such as distance, extinction, metallicity and mass or evolutionary stage.
+``stardate`` uses the ``emcee`` Python package [@emcee] to perform Markov Chain Monte Carlo sampling in order to estimate the posterior PDFs of the stellar parameters.
 The paper describing the method in more detail is Angus et al. (submitted).

 ``stardate`` is built on top of the ``isochrones`` Python package